Some Kind of Heaven

 Some Kind of Heaven is a 2020 American documentary film about The Villages, Florida, the world's largest retirement community.
 Marking the directorial feature debut of Lance Oppenheim, the film is a stylized portrait of four residents living within The Villages, struggling to find happiness and meaning in life's final chapters.
 The film, produced by Darren Aronofsky, The New York Times, and Los Angeles Media Fund premiered at the 2020 Sundance Film Festival and was the sole documentary to play in the NEXT section, a category known for "pure, bold works distinguished by innovative, forward-thinking approach[es] to storytelling".
 It was released in theaters and on-demand in the United States on January 15, 2021, by Magnolia Pictures.

 Synopsis

-At The Villages, often called "Disney World for Retirees", we meet four residents living on the margins, striving to find happiness.
+Set at The Villages, a retirement community often called "Disney World for Retirees", the film focuses on four residents living on the margins, striving to find happiness.
 From synchronized swimming to pickleball, the good life is waiting, as well as a discounted funeral package now at a new, lower price.
 While most residents have bought into the community's packaged positivity, married couple Anne and Reggie wrestle with Reggie's deteriorating grip on reality and psychedelic drug use; Barbara, a widow, seeks second love; and Dennis, an 82-year-old bachelor, living out of a van, searches for a wealthy woman to take care of him for his remaining years.
-Though the film "illustrates the gap between The Villages' advertising copy and the practical reality of living there", it invests more in the "dreams and desires of its residents".
+Reviewer Vikram Murthi noted that though the film "illustrates the gap between The Villages' advertising copy and the practical reality of living there", it invests more in the "dreams and desires of its residents".